pingcap/tidb-lightning/docs/tidb-lightning-user-guide.md

    - 16 GB+ memory
    - 1 TB+ SSD
    - 10 Gigabit network card
    - Need to be deployed separately from the online business because TiDB Lighting fully consumes the CPU during runtime.
 Under certain circumstances, you can deploy it along with another component (like `tidb-server`) on one machine and configure to limit the CPU usage of `tidb-lightning`.
-See the `worker-pool-size` part in the first step of [Deploy `tidb-lightning`](#deploy-tidb-lightning).
+See the `region-concurrency` part in the first step of [Deploy `tidb-lightning`](#deploy-tidb-lightning).

 - tikv-importer